 - Fight illness with vitamin C

-Not only can this immune-boosting antioxidant help to fight against winter colds, it can give your winter skin a boost thanks to its collagen-boosting capabilities.
+Not only can this immune-boosting antioxidant help to fight against winter colds, it can also give your winter skin a boost thanks to its collagen-boosting capabilities.
 A quick tip to up your vitamin C levels is to drink lemon in hot water first thing in the morning.
 Topping your lunch or dinner with a squeeze of citrus is another easy way to boost your vitamin C intake.

 - Drink plenty of water and herbal teas

-Drinking plenty of water in winter is just as import as it is in summer!
+Drinking plenty of water in winter is just as important as it is in summer!
 You should be aiming to drink at least two litres per day.
 Herbal teas count too!
-Mix up your water intake with a few herbal teas like chamomile, peppermint and lemongrass to reap numerous benefits.
+Mix up your water intake with a few herbal teas like chamomile, peppermint, and lemongrass to reap numerous benefits.
 Herbal teas give away a calming and soothing effect which not only promotes good sleep but can also aid in better digestion.

 - Be wary of white carbs

 Carbs aren’t the enemy but it’s important to choose them wisely!
 Rather than trying to avoid carbs all together through winter, opt for wholegrain varieties that will leave you feeling satisfied and help to keep you fuller for longer.
-Good choices include whole oats, brown rice, wholegrain pasta, grainy bread and quinoa.
+Good choices include whole oats, brown rice, wholegrain pasta, grainy bread, and quinoa.

 - Get protein on your plate

 Maintain a healthy weight this winter by eating good-quality protein with each meal.
 Protein foods can help to stabilise your blood sugar levels, which will not only help you feel calmer and more alert, but it will help curb sugar cravings.
 Protein also promotes a feeling of fullness, which can prevent you from overeating.
-Some healthy protein choices include lean meats, eggs, fish, dairy products, nuts, seeds and legumes.
+Some healthy protein choices include lean meats, eggs, fish, dairy products, nuts, seeds, and legumes.